harold1970/stellerOS/README.md

 sh build.sh
 ```
 this will compile and build all the files
+you can find the output in the folder "_build_"

 # dependancys
 - cc65 toolchain
+- this does not work on serial. this uses the lcd panel, I suggest to upgrade the lcd to a 20x4 lcd panal.
+- ps/2 keyboard

 # usage
-this does not work on serial. this uses the lcd panel, I suggest to upgrade the lcd to a 20x4 lcd panal.
+... ill fill this out when i get it more working